NBCLab/Onboarding/README.md

 1. Slack: See above.
 1. [Google Drive File Stream](https://support.google.com/drive/answer/7329379)
 1. [Follow these instructions](https://help.github.com/en/articles/connecting-to-github-with-ssh) to set up git on the HPC.

-## The NBC Lab Website
-1. Follow the instructions on [this page](https://github.com/NBCLab/NBCLab.github.io/wiki/Adding-yourself-to-the-lab-website) to add your profile to the [lab website](https://nbclab.github.io).
-Also see the [lab website's GitHub repository](https://github.com/NBCLab/NBCLab.github.io).

 ## Undergraduate Research Assistants
 1. Please read the recommended reading (above).